Kenmac589/Kenmac589/README.md

 - [Neovim](https://github.com/neovim/neovim) Vim-fork focused on extensibility and usability.
 - [Tmux](https://github.com/tmux/tmux) a terminal multiplexer I use to manage windows.
 - [fzf](https://github.com/junegunn/fzf) a command line fuzzy finder.
-I use it in conjuction with tmux, neovim and rga.
+I use it in conjunction with tmux, neovim and rga.
 - [rga](https://github.com/phiresky/ripgrep-all) is [ripgrep](https://github.com/BurntSushi/ripgrep) for most commonly used filetypes.
 I use it in conjunction with [fzf](https://github.com/junegunn/fzf) to search all document in my directory for key words when doing research.
+- [Pandoc](https://pandoc.org/) is a tool I use to convert markdown files to various file types for submission.

 <b><i>Let's connect!
 Find me on the web.</i></b>